 Those who have experienced a form of abuse and who may find it harder to form relationships as a result

 Children and young people can find it difficult to express how they are feeling.
-It may be that the children who are irritable, whiny, aggressive, withdrawn or who seem to push other children away, are actually behaving from a place of loneliness.
-These children may also be those to look out for.
+It may be that the children who are irritable, whiny, aggressive, withdrawn or who seem to push other children away, are actually behaving that way from a place of loneliness. so these children need to be on your radar too.

 When it comes to feeling alone, some children will seek out support for themselves, but unfortunately many won’t.
 Here are some ways you may be able to help those struggling with loneliness: